ravidaliparthy/IIT-Tirupati-Hackathon/README.md

     technology stack, results, and future roadmap (much of this README's Problem Statement 2 section is drawn directly from it)

-For the full source dataset — including additional villages and the raw point clouds — see the Google Drive link referenced inside the submission PDF.

 ---